 organic sugar or honey to taste

-Make sure the banana is ripen.
+The banana should be ripen.
 Peel and cut the banana and place it in a blender, add the milk and sugar, put the lid and turn the blender on high.
 Let it blend until smooth.
 Drink immediately.
 Enjoy!

 *This milkshake shouldn't be stored in the refrigerator as the banana will oxidize loosing its powerful nutrients.